multiformats/multicodec/README.md

 * draft - this codec has been reserved but may be reassigned if it doesn't gain wide adoption.
 * permanent - this codec has been widely adopted and may not reassigned.

+NOTE: Just because a codec is marked draft, don't assume that it can be re-assigned.
+Check to see if it ever gained wide adoption and, if so, mark it as permanent.

 ### Adding new multicodecs to the table

 The process to add a new multicodec to the table is the following: